 Because of increasing enrollment of Vietnamese-speaking students, Pearland ISD has submitted exceptions with TEA for a bilingual Vietnamese program and is actively recruiting bilingual Vietnamese-certified teachers.

-In grades PK-12, the district provides ESL programs for all students whose native language is not English or Spanish.
+In grades PK-12, the district provides ESL programs for all students whose native language is not English.
 Students who are identified as Emergent Bilingual (EB) are provided with English language support.